dev-JoseAlberto/Linear-Methods-for-Regression/README.md

 # Linear-Methods-for-Regression
 From data  obtained  via IoT for the predict heart rate of patients.
-The prediction is to be based on features CO2,temperature,humidity,sound,lighting and heart rate.
+The prediction is to be based on features CO2, temperature, humidity, sound, lighting and heart rate.